-Pedestrian and cycle routes: These energy efficient modes of transport only exist as informal traditional infrastructure on the Akure city scenario.
-As a matter of policy, it is recommended that the modes be adequately provided for in the city.
+Pedestrian and cycle routes: These exist as informal traditional infrastructure on the Akure city scenario that, as a matter of policy recommendation should be provided in the city.
 More walkways and cycle ways need be provided and sufficiently landscaped to attract patronage, ensure safety and guarantee 'clean mobility'.